-How do you build a better travel management company RFP?
+How can you build a better TMC RFP?

 Is your RFP really accomplishing its mission?